OpenGL context creation without libraries using Xlib

 for OpenGL 3 since newer versions might deprecate older versions and thus deprecate

-downwards compatibility - that is guaranteed when using glXCreateNewContext
+downwards compatibility - that is guaranteed when using glXCreateNewContext.

 Thus newer versions have to be requested with this extension.
 In case this extension

-is not supported we could use a fallback to the glXCreateNewContext
+is not supported we could use a fallback to the glXCreateNewContext way.
+When

 the extension is present one can even make a context current without providing